ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-2. The publisher service publishes the receiving payload to the message broker
+2. The publisher service publishes the receiving payload to the message broker.

 3. The consumer service acquires the message from the message broker, extracts the necessary details (e.g. patient, doctor, hospital) and makes a call to the hospital backend service to request an appointment.
 A response similar to the following will be returned from the hospital backend service on success.